Meet fourteen-year-old Mariama. She’s been forced to flee her home in the Central African Republic because armed groups are threatening her village.

 She wants to bathe, but she’s heard that women have been attacked in the wash houses because there are no locks on the doors.
 She wants to see a doctor about the sickness she’s had since fleeing her village, but the health centre closes before she finishes her daily chores.
 She wants to go to school to follow her dreams of becoming a doctor, but her brother is sent instead while she stays behind to look after her younger siblings.
 She wants to choose when and whom she marries, but her family is considering a proposal from an older man who lives in the camp.

 Her future hangs in the balance.
 But it doesn’t have to be this way.
 There are simple solutions.

 Imagine if the camp Mariama lives in was designed with women’s and girls’ needs in mind, so she could enjoy the basic right to bathe without fear.
-Imagine if the aid organization running the health center knew they should stay open later to help women and girls like her, so she could get the lifesaving medicine she needs.
+Imagine if the aid organisation running the health centre knew they should stay open later to help women and girls like her, so she could get the lifesaving medicine she needs.

 Imagine if she could be sent to school, so she could grow in confidence and knowledge.
 Imagine if, instead of being forced to marry and have a baby before the age of 16, she was free to continue her studies.
 Imagine if she had the freedom to choose her path in life, to become a doctor, to support and inspire her own family and to help rebuild her country.

 At the International Rescue Committee, we are doing more than just imagining a different future for Mariama and countless others.
 We’re focusing our resources and capabilities to help break down each of the barriers faced by women and girls in crisis zones.